Range Map

 • Parts availability for D-specific components.
 Most maintenance items are common across the type, but some D-only interior, panel, and electrical parts are now sourced through salvage operations.

 • Limited utility above 12,000 feet.
-Normally aspirated; performance, true airspeed, and useful load all degrade in the high teens.
-The turbocharged Aztec D and Aztec E variants address this but are a separate type-cost conversation.
+Naturally aspirated; performance, true airspeed, and useful load all degrade in the high teens.

 See Also